jparnaudeau/prometheusStepByStep/modules/lambda/README.md

 # Deploy a lambda function

-This Terraform module allows deploying a lambda function inside or outside a VPC, conforming to CDO best practices and guidelines available [here](https://confluence.eulerhermes.com/display/ICD/CDG+-+AWS+Lambda+best+practices).
+This Terraform module allows deploying a lambda function inside or outside a VPC.

 This module creates the following resources: